-This Peaches and Cream Pie is made with a flaky and buttery pie shell, filled with a delicious mascarpone and whipped cream mixture, along with juicy fresh peaches.
-True to its name, this pie is busting with peaches and cream, a perfect summer dessert.
+This Peaches and Cream Pie is made with a flaky and buttery pie shell, filled with an almond flavored mascarpone whipped cream, along with macerated juicy fresh peaches.
+True to its name, this peach pie is bursting with peaches and cream, a perfect summer dessert that will leave your guests smacking their lips asking for second.

 How to Make Peaches and Cream Pie